hirememorey/resilience-basketball/README.md

 **Goal:** Identify players who consistently perform better than expected in the playoffs, and explain *why* using mechanistic insights.

-**Current Status & Key Insight (V5.0 - Usage-Aware Model Complete, Phase 3.5 Ready for Implementation)**
+**Current Status & Key Insight (V5.0 - Usage-Aware Model Complete, Phase 3.5 Complete, Phase 3.6 Ready for Implementation)**

 The project has successfully developed a complete "Stylistic Stress Test" system to predict and explain playoff resilience with **usage-aware conditional predictions**.
-Phase 3 fixes were implemented but validation revealed fundamental flaws.
-Phase 3.5 addresses these issues with first principles fixes.
+Phase 3.5 fixes have been implemented with partial success.
+Phase 3.6 addresses remaining physics failures with first principles fixes.

 - **`V5.0 Predictive Model`**: An XGBoost Classifier that achieves **62.22% accuracy** (improved from 59.4%) in predicting a player's Playoff Archetype (King, Bulldozer, Sniper, Victim) based on five Regular Season "Stress Vectors" **plus usage-aware features**:
     1.  **Creation Vector**: Measures efficiency drop-off when forced to create own shot.